 A legacy of spirit, tradition and pride

-The SMU motto is veritas liberabit vos, or, 'The truth will make you free.'
-Chosen by SMU’s first president, it was adopted in 1912 and has been featured in several prominent locations across campus and incorporated into traditional symbols, such as the official SMU seal, which is cast into the rotunda floor of SMU’s first building, Dallas Hall.
+The SMU motto is veritas liberabit vos, or, “The truth will make you free.”
+Chosen by SMU’s first president, the motto was adopted in 1912.
+It’s featured all across campus, including in the official SMU seal cast into the rotunda floor of SMU’s first building, Dallas Hall.

 SMU’s official school colors are red and blue.

-SMU’s live mascot is Peruna IX a miniature Shetland pony, named after an early 20th-century medicine, Peruna Tonic, which was said to have a 'kick.'
-Mustang fans show school pride with 'pony ears' during school songs, chants, and cheers.
+SMU’s live mascot, Peruna IX, is a miniature Shetland pony named after an early 20th-century medicine, Peruna Tonic – which was said to have a kick.
+Mustang fans show school pride with pony ears during school songs, chants and cheers.
 Learn about the history of the nine Perunas here.

-Each fall before home football games, students, faculty, alumni, and staff gather on The Boulevard for pregame picnics and festivities.
+Each fall before home football games, students, faculty, alumni and staff gather on The Boulevard for pregame picnics and festivities.

-PerunaPalooza | The university's springtime festival celebrating Peruna’s birthday.
-Students enjoy games, rides, and activities while helping themselves to a variety of carnival-inspired free food.
+PerunaPalooza | SMU’s springtime festival celebrating Peruna’s birthday.
+Students enjoy games, rides and activities while helping themselves to a variety of carnival-inspired free food.

-Celebration of Lights | The entire SMU and surrounding communities gather for this joyous occasion to watch the famous Dallas Hall be lit with thousands of lights.
-The program begins with hot cocoa and cider accompanied by warm cookies.
-Guests proceed to gather on the Dallas Hall Lawn and listen to carols performed by SMU students.
-Next, SMU’s President, R. Gerald Turner, reads the Christmas Story.
-Upon the conclusion of the Christmas Story, the singing of Silent Night and the lighting of SMU’s stunning Dallas Hall and its surrounding trees conclude the program.
+Celebration of Lights | SMU and the surrounding communities gather for this joyous occasion to watch the famous Dallas Hall light up with thousands of lights.
+Guests gather on the Dallas Hall lawn for hot cocoa, cider and warm cookies and to hear holiday carols performed by SMU students.
+After SMU President R. Gerald Turner reads the Christmas Story, the special evening concludes with the singing of Silent Night and the lighting of SMU’s stunning Dallas Hall and surrounding trees.